apache/apisix/docs/en/latest/FAQ.md

 **Note:**

-- When you try to connect TLS services with cosocket should be set `apisix.ssl.ssl_trusted_certificate`
+- Whenever trying to connect TLS services with cosocket, you should set `apisix.ssl.ssl_trusted_certificate`